General Information

 Federal Codes:

-The (unabridged) PDF versions of the federal code (vs the HTML versions linked below), are the only way to get a detailed subject index of the (subpart) code sections.
-You can use the web site to search for a subject, but this will not help you during an exam.
+The (unabridged) PDF versions of the federal code (vs the HTML versions linked below), are one of the (inefficient) ways to get a detailed subject index of the (subpart) code sections.
+You can use the web site to search for a subject, but this will (obviously) not help you during an exam.

 If you print sections of the code to take with you to the exam, they will probably be confiscated unless specifically called out in the list of “Allowed” study materials in an OPEN BOOK exam.